 One of the great things about Legacy Tree is that we have onsite researchers all over the globe.
-We have had several clients with Spanish ancestors, and to research these projects we have gone onsite in Spain.
+We have had many clients with Spanish ancestors, and to research these projects we have gone onsite in Spain.
 Let me share with you some of the wonderful things about Spanish records and archives that may help you as you research your Spanish genealogy and family history.

 Organization of Spanish Records